sifulan-access-federation/ifirexman-training/guides/idp.md

     --wait ifirexman/ifirexman-shibboleth-idp
     ```

-    And below is an example to install the chart with the release name `ifirexman` with `Google Directory` as the backend authenticator (set at the `values.yaml` file):
+    And below is an example to install the chart with the release name `ifirexman-organization` with `Google Directory` as the backend authenticator (set at the `values.yaml` file):

     ```bash
-    helm install ifirexman \
+    helm install ifirexman-organization \
-    --namespace ifirexman \
+    --namespace ifirexman-organization \
     --create-namespace \
     --values values.yaml \
     --set idp.sealer_jks="$(base64 sealer.jks)" \